House price negotiation

 The Dos and Don’ts of House Price Negotiation

-House price negotiation can be a daunting task but there are a few essential dos and don’ts for both buyers and sellers that we, as estate agents have witnessed over the years.
+House price negotiation can be a daunting task, but there are essential dos and don’ts for both buyers and sellers that we, as estate agents, have witnessed over the years.

-Making an offer and negotiating the price of a house can require a good understanding of the local property market, a clear strategy, and practical communication skills.
+Making an offer and negotiating the price of a house requires a solid understanding of the local property market, a clear strategy, and practical communication skills.

 Understanding House Price Negotiation

-Whether you are selling or buying a property before negotiating a house price, it is important to research the local property market.
-The seller will have assurance from their selling agent but can also conduct their own market research on prices.
+Whether you are selling or buying a property, it is crucial to research the local property market before entering negotiations.
+Sellers will typically receive guidance from their estate agent but can also conduct their own market research using platforms like Rightmove, Zoopla, or Land Registry data.

 How to Negotiate on House Price – The ‘Dos’